hpl002/Masters_Implementation/readme.md

 # readme
 Repo containing the docker-compose file and brief project description.

-## Run, pressuming docker-compose.yml is in cwd
+## Run, presuming docker-compose.yml is in cwd
 ``` shell
 docker-compose up
 ```